WideWorldImporters data generation

 EXECUTE DataLoadSimulation.PopulateDataToCurrentDate @AverageNumberOfCustomerOrdersPerDay = 60, @SaturdayPercentageOfNormalWorkDay = 50, @SundayPercentageOfNormalWorkDay = 0, @IsSilentMode = 1, @AreDatesPrinted = 1;

 This statement adds sample sales and purchase data to the database, up to the current date.
 It displays the progress of the data generation by day.
-Data generation can take about 10 minutes for every year that needs data.
 Because of a random factor in the data generation, there are some differences in the data that's generated between runs.

 To increase or decrease the amount of data generated for orders per day, change the value for the parameter